The 2021-2022 Watershed Stewardship and Education Grant is Now Available!

-The Stormwater Quality Program is offering grants to community groups and school projects that protect, restore or enhance our creeks and rivers.
+The Stormwater Quality Program provides grants to community groups and school projects that protect, restore or enhance our creeks and rivers.
 Each recipient can receive up to $2,500 in grant funds.
 Eligible projects must be located within the Sacramento County Storm Water Utility Boundaries and/or directly affect the residents of these areas.
 View the map of eligible areas.

 Previous Educational Grant Winners